youqad/Neurorobotics_Regression/Lab3_Regression.md

-We can see that, ...
+We can see that, as the number of features increases, the redline fits the sample points better at first.
+But with too many number of features, the redline overfits the sample points.
+Thus, using an appropriate number of features is very important.

 Finally, we tested the effect of `alpha` by setting `alpha` = $0.1$, $0.5$, and $0.9$, keeping `maxIter` = $1000$ and `numFeatures` = $10$.
 The plots are shown as follows: